-Crohn’s disease tends to cause frequent diarrhea, but it can also cause constipation.
+Crohn’s disease tends to cause frequent diarrhea, but Crohn’s disease can also cause constipation.
 This constipation may result from medications, other health conditions, or lifestyle factors.

 In this article, we discuss potential causes of constipation in people with Crohn’s disease, treatment options, and when to see a doctor.

 There are several possible causes of constipation in people with Crohn’s disease.
 These can include: